davedbase/solid-slider/README.md

 import createSlider from "solid-slider";
 ```

+## Demo

+You can find a functional demo of the slider with most features implemented here: https://codesandbox.io/s/solid-slider-j0x2g

 ## Example

 The following is an example of how to create and then bind options using a directive.